Polny BM4 (UI)

 On train – Mongolia – Russia border crossing / Irkutsk arrival | Lake Baikal – Listvyanka Village

 Cross the Mongolian – Russian border in the middle of the night, stopping in Sukhebaatar (Mongolia) and Naushki (Russia) for immigration and customs formalities.
 Travel through Siberian Russia, passing Ulan-Ude and the eastern shore of Lake Baikal in the early morning.

-Travel along the southern shore of Lake Baikal before arriving in Irkutsk a little after 14:30; meet your local guide/driver on station platform.
+Travel along the southern shore of Lake Baikal before arriving in Irkutsk around 15:00; meet your local guide/driver on station platform.
 Enjoy a guided city tour of Irkutsk before transfer to Listvyanka, the main village on the shore of Lake Baikal (70km from Irkutsk).
 Staying two nights at a comfortable guesthouse.
 Guided tour of Lake Baikal Museum.

 Listvyanka | Excursion